mjang/documentation-theme-jekyll/index.md

 ---

-### What is ForgeRock IDX?
+### What is the ForgeRock Identity Cloud?

 <!-- <img src="{{ site.baseurl }}/images/sample-people.png" alt="" class="float-right"> -->

-ForgeRock IDX is a cloud-based identity and authentication service that allows you to quickly integrate authentication and identity management your applications.
+The ForgeRock Identity Cloud is a cloud-based identity and access management service that allows developers to quickly integrate authentication and identity management into their applications.

 By using ForgeRock cloud for authentication you can just get on with making a great app for your business.
-We'll take care of securing signup, login and related meta data.
+We'll take care of securing signup, login and related identity meta data.

+### What can you do?

+- Register users for your service
+- Authenticate users into your app
+- Manage password policys
+- Use external IDP's like Facebook or Twitter to sign people into your app
+- Collect relevant meta data on users
+- Set up and track Terms & Conditions and Privacy Policies
+- Ingest and extract data out of the system in multiple ways
+- View analytics dashboards and detect anomalous behavior

 #### Here's how it works...